mvysny/mvysny.github.io/_posts/2024-3-6-vaadin-navigating-to-same-view.md

 * `@PreserveOnRefresh` disables navigation lifecycle after refresh as seen above;
-* `@PreserveOnRefresh` causes Vaadin to fail to call `beforeLeave()` on page reload, so you can't rely to de-initialize your view there.
+* `@PreserveOnRefresh` causes Vaadin to fail to call `beforeLeave()` on page reload, so you can't rely on de-initializing your view there.